 In SHA's 2021 MTW Plan, the agency established an emergency response and recovery protocol.
-In the event that a government body with authority over SHA's jurisdiction (e.g., City of Seattle, King County, State of Washington, the federal government), SHA's Board of Commissioners and/or SHA's Executive Director (as authorized by the Board of Commissioners) declares a state of emergency, SHA may utilize state of emergency and recovery flexibilities outlined in its MTW plan during a state of emergency and subsequent recovery.
-The state of emergency declaration may last until the emergency has been deemed to end by the declaring body or the declaration expires.
+In the event that a government body with authority over SHA's jurisdiction (e.g., City of Seattle, King County, State of Washington, the federal government), SHA's Board of Commissioners and/or SHA's Executive Director (as authorized by the Board of Commissioners) declares a state of emergency, SHA may utilize state of emergency and recovery flexibilities outlined in its MTW plan during a state of emergency has been deemed to end by the declaring body or the declaration may last until the emergency has been deemed to end by the declaring body or the declaration expires.
 The recovery period may last up to 18 months following the state of emergency, unless an extension is necessary due to conditions that preclude staff and residents from undertaking regular operations.
 SHA does not anticipate enacting these precautions unless a state of emergency is declared sometime in the year.